D7039E-E7032E/Project-Report/README.md

 |:---------------------------------------------------------------------------------------:
 |	Figure 4

-In the illustration above the structure of the control system an its supporting components.
+In the illustration above the structure of the control system and its supporting components.

 #### 3.5.1 Global Navigator

 The purpose of the global navigator is to find a path the robot should follow to reach its goal.
-The the goal points are set manually and when the robot reaches it, a new one will be chosen by the operator.
+The goal points are set manually and when the robot reaches it, a new one will be chosen by the operator.
 It will use information from the global map, a map of the combined scans from all robots.
 This was implemented using the already existing ROS package move_base that calculates a global path for the robot using Dynamic Window Approach Planner algorithm.

 The Global Navigator uses maps generated from cartographer, which is a slow process, combined with A-star not being a particular fast algorithm.
 This makes the Global Navigator a rather slow.
 This is solved with a Local Navigator.